-A wireless router is installed that connects to the One Control® System.
+A wireless router is typically installed in a cabinet near the touchscreen control panel.
+This router works in conjunction with the One Control System.
 The label at the router location (Fig 2) has the password for the wireless router (8 alpha characters and case dependent).
 This password is necessary when connecting the One Control® System to an Android or Apple smartphone or tablet.
-The router is typically located in a cabinet near the main touch screen.

 To use the system, select My RV Control Panel (Fig 3) from the menu.
-This opens the screen showing all the items that can be operated from the touchscreens, or the handheld remote.
+This opens the screen showing all the items that can be operated from the touchscreen, or the app.

-The device selection screen (Fig 4) has icons depicting the different systems in your RV that can be controlled from the various control devices.
+The device selection screen (Fig 4) has icons depicting the different systems in your RV that can be controlled from the touchscreen, the app or the main switch control panel.
 To return to the previous menu, the BACK icon or the HOME icon in the bottom bar on the screen will return you to the previous screen.